torok839098/Cerebras/README.md

 # Cerebras
-Project is inspired by the Cerebras fellowship
+Project is inspired by the Cerebras interface